 Gums that cover a large portion of your teeth, making your teeth appear too small, may be the result of genetics, a particular health problem, or taking certain prescription drugs.

-If gums are too high and makes your teeth appear long, then gum recession is often the cause.
+If gums are too high and make your teeth appear longer, then gum recession is often the cause.
 This is a condition in which the gum tissue pulls back from the tooth and exposes the tooth’s root.
 If gum recession is too severe, it is an indication of a more severe problem such as periodontal disease.

-The surgery is an out-patient procedure, where local anaesthetic will be applied, and may involve the use of lasers, depending on what the dentist uses at his/her office.
+The surgery is an outpatient procedure, where local anesthetic will be applied and may involve the use of lasers, depending on what the dentist uses at his/her office.

 On the day after your surgery, you should rest and minimize physical activity.
 It may take days or weeks for your gums to heal completely.
 You will receive specific instructions about what you need to do to aid the recovery process.
 You will most likely need to take pain reliever medications such as Tylenol or Advil to ease the pain/discomfort, eat soft and cool foods for the first few days, and follow special brushing instructions during the healing process.